RSC-Labs/medusa-rbac-public/README.md

 - lifetime - recommended for people who create the store for the client (so cannot spend money on monthly basis).
 For one price, you can get this RBAC forever.

-We offer also 14-day free trial if you are not sure if you need this plugin - please reach us via labs@rsoftcon.com to get the trial licence key.
+We offer also 14-day free trial if you are not sure if you need this plugin - please reach us via labs@rsoftcon.com or go to https://www.medusa-plugins.com.